xiaoxiaoliu10/Agent-First-Organization/docs/docs/Agents/Agents.md

 Each Agent represent a group of GraphNodes on a LangGraph and can be subgraphed.
 :::

 BaseAgent is the parent class of all agents is the BaseAgent and consists of a `description` attribute and `execute()` abstract method.
+Each node consists of a chain of relevants Agents by the orchestrator on execution which the on execution, processes the MessageState input into an MessageState output.

 ### Attributes
 #### Description